 9) Let your imagination run free

-If you try these tips, be sure to tell me what you think in the comments, or tag Zone on Twitter @zoneswimwear so I can hear about it!
+If you try these tips, be sure to tell me what you think in the comments, or tag Zone on Twitter @zoneswimwear so we can hear about it!